-Our Transfer Agent and Warrant Agent
+Our Transfer Agent, Warrant and Rights Agent

-The transfer agent for our ordinary shares and warrant agent for our warrants is Continental Stock Transfer & Trust Company.
-We have agreed to indemnify Continental Stock Transfer & Trust Company in its roles as transfer agent and warrant agent, its agents and each of its shareholders, directors, officers and employees against all claims and losses that may arise out of acts performed or omitted for its activities in that capacity, except for any claims and losses due to any gross negligence or intentional misconduct of the indemnified person or entity.
+The transfer agent for our ordinary shares, the warrant agent for our warrants and the rights agent for our contingent rights is Continental Stock Transfer & Trust Company.
+We have agreed to indemnify Continental Stock Transfer & Trust Company in its roles as transfer agent, warrant agent and rights agent, its agents and each of its shareholders, directors, officers and employees against all claims and losses that may arise out of acts performed or omitted for its activities in that capacity, except for any claims and losses due to any gross negligence or intentional misconduct of the indemnified person or entity.